 Bali is, contrary to what most think, not so much of the beach paradise as other parts of Indonesia.
-It is an island, true, but the beaches tend to be rougher, with large waves or crowded with sand that is not the finer, fluffy version of other parts of Asia.
-I have seen many a traveler get disappointed with Bali when going in search if idyllic beaches.
+It is an island, true, but the beaches tend to be rougher, with large waves or crowded with sand that is not the finer, fluffy version of other beaches in Southeast Asia.
+I have seen many a traveler get disappointed with Bali when going in search if idyllic Indonesian beaches.
 The most popular ones are nice but not breathtaking.
 For a white-sand-turquoise-water alternative head to Green Bowl beach.

 When to go: from noon to 3pm to avoid the very high tide that covers the stairs or the very low tide which gives the beach its name as the rocks get covered by algae.